infor-design/enterprise-wc/src/ids-base/README.md

 ## Ids Mixins

 Mixins are simply functions with shared functionality that can be injected into a component.
 For example the IdsEventOmitter.
 They get around the issue that in JS that you cannot inherit from more than one object.
 Also they prevent the Base Element from getting bloated with functionality that not every component uses.
 Ids is using a simple object as a mixin that in "injected" into the component in the contructor and then used according to its documentation.
 If the mixin has UI elements it should probably be a web component instead.

+## Ids Resize Mixin

+This mixin contains lifecycle methods for making a component detect page and element resizing.
+The mixin allows a component to be registered against a global instance of ResizeObserver, which can trigger size changes throughout the UI, and fire a `refresh()` method on the component if one is defined.
+The mixin also has lifecycle methods for setting up and tearing down a MutationObserver that can will fire a `refresh()` method on the component if one is defined.